Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Set a study plan.
 After analyzing the results of your practice exam, you’ll be able to identify the exact areas where you need additional assistance and allocate study hours accordingly.

 Imitate actual GRE test conditions.
 It’s important that you study under the same conditions that the test is administered.
 This will help calm your nerves and make your more focused come test day.
-Studying with a prep course can help simulate these conditions.
+Studying with a review course can help simulate these conditions.

 Take another practice test & repeat.
 You should take practice tests regularly so that you can measure the effectiveness of your studying.
 After each test, repeat the steps above so you can continually improve upon your weak areas.